 Stockholder Transaction Expenses (as a percentage of offering price):

-Sales Load (1) 3.0%
+Sales Load (1) 3.00%

 Offering Expenses (2) 0.14%

 Dividend Reinvestment Plan Expenses (3) None

 Total Stockholder Transaction Expenses 3.14%

 Annual Expenses (as a percentage of net assets attributable to common stock):

-Management Fees (4) 2.55%
+Management Fees (4) 2.52%

-Interest payments on borrowed funds (5) 1.10%
+Interest payments on borrowed funds (5) 1.03%

 Acquired fund fees and expenses (6) 0.00%

-Other Expenses (estimated for the current fiscal year) (7) 1.47%
+Other Expenses (estimated for the current fiscal year) (7) 1.05%

-Total Annual Expenses (8) 5.12%
+Total Annual Expenses (8) 4.60%

-(1) In the event that the securities to which this prospectus relates are sold to or through underwriters or agents, a corresponding prospectus supplement will disclose the applicable sales load.

-(2) The related prospectus supplement will disclose the estimated amount of total offering expenses (which may include offering expenses borne by third parties on our behalf), the offering price and the offering expenses borne by us as a percentage of the offering price.

-(3) The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
+- (1) In the event that the securities to which this prospectus relates are sold to or through underwriters or agents, a corresponding prospectus supplement will disclose the applicable sales load. - (2) The related prospectus supplement will disclose the estimated amount of total offering expenses (which may include offering expenses borne by third parties on our behalf), the offering price and the offering expenses borne by us as a percentage of the offering price. - The expenses associated with the administration of our dividend reinvestment plan are included in "Other Expenses."
 Participants in the dividend reinvestment plan that instruct the plan administrator to sell shares obtained under the plan may be accessed a \$15 transaction fee by the plan administrator and the proceeds of such sale will be net of brokerage commissions, fees and transaction costs.
-For more details about the plan, see "Dividend Reinvestment Plan."

-(4) For the purposes of calculating our expenses, we have assumed the maximum contractual management fee of 1.75% of Managed Assets.
-See "Management - Management Agreement."

-(6) Includes fees and expenses of approximately 0.00% incurred indirectly as a result of investment in shares of one or more "Acquired Funds," which include (i) investment companies, or (ii) companies that would be an investment company under Section 3(a) of the 1940 Act except for exceptions under Sections 3(c)(1) and 3(c)(7) under the 1940 Act.

-(7) Pursuant to the management agreement, our Adviser furnishes us, or arranges for the furnishing of office facilities and clerical and administrative services necessary for our operation (other than services provided by our custodian, accounting agent, administrator, dividend and interest paying agent and other service providers).
+For more details about the plan, see "Dividend Reinvestment Plan." - (4) For the purposes of calculating our expenses, we have assumed the maximum contractual management fee of 1.75% of Managed Assets.
+See "Management-Management Agreement." - (5) We entered into a revolving credit agreement on June 9, 2014.
+Interest expense assumes that leverage will represent approximately 30% of our Managed Assets (as defined under "Management-Management Agreement Management Fee") and charge interest or involve payment at a rate set by an interest rate transaction at the rate of 2.53% as of February 23, 2022.
+We have assumed for purposes of these expense estimates that we will utilize leverage for the entire year. - (6) Includes fees and expenses of approximately 0.00% incurred indirectly as a result of investment in shares of one or more "Acquired Funds," which include (i) investment companies, or (ii) companies that would be an investment company under Section 3(a) of the 1940 Act except for exceptions under Sections 3(c)(1) and 3(c)(7) under the 1940 Act. - (7) Pursuant to the management agreement, our Adviser furnishes us, or arranges for the furnishing of office facilities and clerical and administrative services necessary for our operation (other than services provided by our custodian, accounting agent, administrator, dividend and interest paying agent and other service providers).
 We bear all expenses incurred in our operations, and we will bear the expenses related to any future offering.
-"Other Expenses" above includes all such costs not borne by our Adviser, which may include but are not limited to overhead costs of our business, commissions, fees paid to CAB Marketing, LLC and CAB, L.L.C., subsidiaries of the ABA, as part of our exclusive investment referral and endorsement relationships with those subsidiaries, fees and expenses connected with our investments and auditing, accounting and legal expenses.
-Our agreements with CAB Marketing, LLC and CAB, L.L.C. terminated effective August 31, 2020, and require an additional payment of \$150,000 in the year following termination in recognition of the trailing benefit of the CAB name license.
-See "Management - Management Agreement - Payment of Our Expenses."
-"Other Expenses" also includes Acquired Fund fees and expenses, which expenses are estimated to not exceed one basis point of our average net assets for the current fiscal year.

-(8) Total Annual Expenses may not correlate to the ratio of expenses to average net assets disclosed in the Company's annual and semi-annual reports to stockholders in the financial highlights table, which reflects operating expenses of the Company and does not include "Acquired Fund" fees and expense
+"Other Expenses" above includes all such costs not borne by our Adviser, which may include but are not limited to overhead costs of our business, commissions, fees and expenses connected with our investments and auditing, accounting and legal expenses. - (8) Total Annual Expenses may not correlate to the ratio of expenses to average net assets disclosed in the Company's annual and semi-annual reports to stockholders in the financial highlights table, which reflects operating expenses of the Company and does not include "Acquired Fund" fees and expenses.